Dayton, Springfield and Greenville, Ohio Area Estate Planning Attorneys

 - Protect your privacy

 - Minimize friction when you are in a second marriage and you or your new spouse have children from a previous relationship

-- Ensure that your heirs’ inheritance is protected from Medicaid issues
+- Ensure that your heirs’ inheritances are protected from Medicaid issues

-There are also revocable trusts (inter vivos trusts) that can be changed or terminated as needed, and irrevocable trusts, which are generally set in stone and often used to avoid estate taxes.
-These can include AB Trusts and ABC Trusts.
+There are also revocable trusts (inter vivos trusts), which can be changed or terminated as needed, and irrevocable trusts, which are generally set in stone and often used to avoid estate taxes.
+These can include AB trusts and ABC trusts.
 As your legal advisor, your Fox & Associates Co., L.P.A. lawyer discusses your options with you to help you make informed choices to protect your assets and preserve your wealth.

 Ohio advance directives